 Can I turn a video into a time-lapse?

 In a word, yes.
 You absolutely can create a time-lapse from a video file.
-You are going to need some means by which to extract frames or speed your file.
+You are going to need some means by which to extract frames or speed up your video.
 Thankfully, there are many options for you to choose from.

 Video Production Software for desktop computers

 If you want to convert an existing video into time-lapse, using a desktop or laptop will give you the most control over the final product generally.
 Computers also have more raw processor power, meaning they can typically process the large amounts of data much quicker than say, a smartphone.
-There are a vast number of programs out there that will allow you to produce time-lapse from an existing video.
+There are a vast number of software programs out there that will allow you to produce time-lapse from an existing video.